Motion-2-To-3: Leveraging 2D Motion Data for 3D Motion Generations: Introduction

-To evaluate the effectiveness of \shortname{}, we conduct experiments on the HumanML3D dataset \cite{22cvpr_humanml3d}, providing both quantitative and qualitative results.
-Additionally, we use varied text prompts to validate our framework’s ability to generate a broader range of motion types.
-Experimental results show that our proposed pipeline not only outperforms state-of-the-art methods trained solely on 3D data but also supports a wider range of motion types.
+In summary, our contributions are threefold: 1.
+We introduce a novel framework, \shortname{}, that leverages 2D motion data from human videos to enhance 3D human motion generation.
+2. We propose a method to disentangle local human motion from global human movement, enabling accurate learning of local motion priors from abundant 2D data.
+3. We demonstrate the effectiveness of our approach through extensive experiments on the HumanML3D dataset \cite{22cvpr_humanml3d}, providing both quantitative and qualitative results.
+Additionally, we use varied out-of-distribution (OOD) text prompts to validate our framework’s ability to generate a broader range of motion types.
+Experimental results show that it significantly improves the quality and diversity of 3D motion generation compared to methods relying solely on limited 3D data.